VESSELS OF OPPORTUNITY

 Larger vessels capable of transporting and storing equipment may be used to support response operations.
 These vessels typically have an extended range and are capable of providing fuel and water to smaller response vessels.

-Interested vessel owners can contact admin@alaskaOSRO.org for more information on how to become part of ACN’s Vessel of Opportunity program.
+Interested vessel owners can contact Enrollment@AlaskaOSRO.org for more information on how to become part of ACN’s Vessel of Opportunity program.
+See link to VOO Enrollment form below.

 VESSEL TYPES & USES